Safeguarding at Safe Passage

 Designated Safeguarding Leads

-As Safe Passage’s International Safeguarding Manager, Phil Spencer, is the Designated Safeguarding Lead for the whole organisation.
+As Safe Passage International’s International Safeguarding and Protection Manager, Phil Spencer, is the Designated Safeguarding Lead for the whole organisation.
 For any questions regarding safeguarding, or to report any concerns you can contact Phil at donoharm@safepassage.org.uk or on +447761740598.

-Beth Gardner-Smith, CEO of Safe Passage International, is the Deputy Designated Safeguarding Lead.
+Jasmin Bukic, Head of Operations and People at Safe Passage International, is the Deputy Designated Safeguarding Lead.

 Our whistleblowing policy can be found here